$\mathbb{A}^1$-homotopy theory of log schemes: Cohomology of boundaries

 \subsection{Key comparison}

 Throughout this subsection, we fix $B\in \Sch$ and an open subscheme $C$ of $\G_{m,B}$.
 We also fix a motivic $\infty$-category $\sT$, i.e., an $\Sm$-premotivic $\infty$-category over $\Sch/B$ whose homotopy category is a motivic triangulated category in the sense of \cite[Definition 2.4.45]{CD19}.
-For a stable $\infty$-category $\cC$, let $\map_{\cC}(-,-)$ denote the mapping spectrum.
+The goal of this subsection is to prove Proposition \ref{lemma.7}.
+For a stable $\infty$-category $\cC$, let $\map_{\cC}(-,-)$ denote the hom spectrum.